 Mobile crisis teams provide access to behavioral health professionals with specialized skill sets to address the needs of individuals in crisis.
-Funding is provided to implement two new mobile crisis teams effective July 2017.
-(General Fund-State; General Fund-Medicaid)
+Funding is provided to implement one new mobile crisis team effective July 2017.

 14. Community Long-Term Inpatient Beds